 The deal was so huge that it took up a whole year’s production to cover the entire agreement, thus saving the jobs of the employees for the duration.

+What role did the MDC have in the work that was done to attract foreign investment to Malta?
 The MDC’s Investment Promotion Unit was always active, however it had a tough job to do, because nobody was speaking about investment at the time.

 The Investment Promotion Unit led by Vince Farrugia always came with me in official delegations.